Breathless (The Corrs song): Background and release

 "Breathless", a pop song, was written by the Corrs (Andrea, Caroline, Sharon and Jim) and Robert "Mutt" Lange, who also produced the track.
 The song was released as In Blue's first single in June 2000.
 The CD single includes "Breathless" and two new tracks: "Head in the Air" and "Judy".
 In the United Kingdom, a CD and cassette single were distributed on 3 July 2000.

 Speaking of working with Lange, Andrea said: "We happened to meet up [with Lange], and we both liked what each other does, so we decided to try and write a song together.
 So we did, and the first song we wrote together was 'Breathless.'
 It was a beautiful, sunny day when we wrote it," she continued, "and I think that's very much in the song, because it's kind of high impact and driven and sunny and summery and it's a love song.
 It's about seduction and how when you're falling in love, you're just enticing that person to go one step further.
 It's good, good fun."

 An acoustic version was made for their 2002 live album, VH1 Presents: The Corrs, Live in Dublin.
 The song was also included on their two compilation albums, Best of The Corrs and Dreams: The Ultimate Corrs Collection.

 Reception

 Critical response

 Critics were divided over "Breathless".
 Steven McDonald of AllMusic picked the song as one of the best tracks on the album.
-Mel Roberts of Amazon.com called it "one of the standout tracks" on the album.
+Mel Roberts of Amazon.co.uk called it a "stand-out" track on the album.
 For Chris Charles of BBC News, the song "chugs along at Blondie pace before petering out into a wailing imitation of Dolores O'Riordan."
-Entertainment.ie review was mixed, writing that "Even half-decent efforts such as current single 'Breathless' are ruined by the MOR production."
+For Entertainment.ie, Andrew Lynch offered a mixed review, calling the song "half-decent" but "ruined by the MOR production."